TIBCOSoftware/snappy-on-k8s/charts/jupyter-with-spark/README.md

-This chart is work-in-progress

 # A Helm chart for Jupyter notebook environment with Spark-on-k8s binaries

 ## Chart Details

-* This chart launches Jupyter pod and exposes Jupyter as a service on port 8888.
+* This chart launches Jupyter notebook server pod and exposes Jupyter notebook as a service on port 8888.
-  * You can provide configurations for Jupyter notebook by placing your jupiter_notebook_config.py under conf/jupyter directory of this chart.
+  * You can provide configurations for Jupyter notebook by placing your jupiter_notebook_config.py under [conf/jupyter](conf/jupyter) directory of this chart.
 * Also, you can run your PySpark applications from the Jupyter notebook environment by explicitly creating SparkContext.
   * This launches your Spark cluster in in-cluster client mode.
 The in-cluster client mode means that the submission environment is within a kubernetes cluster.
-  * You can place your spark-defaults.conf under conf/spark/ directory of this chart which will be used to configure the Spark cluster.
+  * You can configure your Spark cluster by providing your custom spark-defaults.conf under [conf/spark/](conf/spark) directory of this chart.
-  * A basic spark-defaults.conf is provided which specifies the docker images from SnappyData, Inc and few other defaults.
+  * A basic [spark-defaults.conf](conf/spark/spark-defaults.conf) is provided which specifies the docker images from SnappyData, Inc. and few other defaults.
   * This chart uses docker images built with spark-on-k8s binaries after applying patch for [PR#456](https://github.com/apache-spark-on-k8s/spark/pull/456) as the changes for it are not yet merged in [spark-on-k8s](https://github.com/apache-spark-on-k8s/spark) project.

 ## Installing the Chart